-Creating a New Grid (relative to the center of the total station)
+Creating a New Grid (Creating a New Station)

-- Having set up the total station as described previously and having created the new Job, the new Grid can be created.
+Having set up the total station as described previously and having created a new Job, a new Grid can be created.
 A known point and an orientation of the grid are required to establish the new Grid.
-The coordinates of the known point and the orientation of the grid are entered into the Job by creating a new Station. - Establish the center of the instrument as the new Station.
-Press the STN key (the 7 key).
-Select "1.Known" by pressing the 1 key.
-Number this Station as 1 (ST: 1), then press REC/ENT.
-Input assumed coordinates for the new Station (use X = 1000 ft, Y = 100 ft, and Z = 10 ft) and press REC/ENT after entering each coordinate.
-The cursor will skip to the CD line.
-Leave it blank and press REC/ENT to return to the Input Station menu.
+The coordinates of the known point and the orientation of the grid are entered into the Job by creating a new Station.